Professional memberships on a CV - CV Plaza

 Professional bodies usually have different types of memberships available.
 The most common membership groups are Student, Professional, Fellow and Associate.
 You will most likely need to pay an annual subscription fee to become a member of the professional body.

-Having these types of memberships are truly valuable to employers because they are a testimony of one’s skills, experience, professionalism and dedication.
-They are not easily given.
+Having these types of memberships is truly valuable to employers because they are a testimony of one’s skills, experience, professionalism and dedication.
+Only a small number of professionals within an industry qualify for these types of memberships.

 Benefits of including professional membership on a CV

-• It indicates the candidate’s interest in that particular area
+• It indicates the candidate’s interest and dedication to their profession

 • It alludes to the candidate’s priorities and professional commitments

-• It indicates a certain level of involvement in the industry
+• It indicates a level of involvement in the industry

-• Makes the candidate’s CV stand out from the other CVs
+• It makes the candidate’s CV stand out from the other CVs

 Employers consider being part of a professional body a sign of dedication, enthusiasm and commitment to your profession.